octoflar/especia/README.md

 The code is further explained in
 [Quast et al. (2005)](http://dx.doi.org/10.1051/0004-6361:20041601).
-The provided example and test case uses an artificial spectrum synthesised on basis of data described and analysed by
+The provided example uses an artificial spectrum synthesised on basis of data described and analysed by
 [Quast et al. (2002)](http://dx.doi.org/10.1051/0004-6361:20020342).

 ## Getting Started